Exploring Majors and Careers

 - Learn the academic system by reviewing the UMD Catalog, class schedule, liberal education requirements, major requirements and course prerequisites.

 - Explore your interests, skills, personality and values.
-Consider taking the Strong Interest Inventory, Myers-Briggs Type Indicator or StrengthsQuest available in Career Services
+Consider taking the Strong Interest Inventory, Myers-Briggs Type Indicator or StrengthsQuest available in Career and Internship Services

 - Explore possible career choices using the Career Resource Center, "What Can I Do With This Major", the UMD Graduate Follow-up Report , which lists what recent UMD graduates are doing, the UMD and local libraries, conducting informational interviews, and attending job fairs.